tsvbits/tsvbits.github.io/src/pages/about/index.md

 ## What kind of content can you expect to find here?

-Obviously about programming and other things that I decided to write about.
+Obviously about programming, table tennis and other things that I decided to write about :)